 They spont the morning and early afternoon in practice at the Yankee stadium while Hornsby remained in his hotel room attempting to decide between conflicting calls to duty.
-The men learned of Mrs. Hornsby's death when they returned from the field and after a silent evening meal, expressed their sympathy to the manager.
+The men learned of Mrs. Hornsby's death when they roturned from the field and after a silent evening meal, expressed their sympathy to the manager.

-Sorrow over the death of Hornsby's mother was expressed by Miller Huggins, manager of the Yankees; John Heydler, precident of the National league, and Commissioner Landis.
+Sorrow over the death of Hornsby's mother was expressed by Millelf Huggins, manager of the Yankees; John Heydler, precident of the National league, and Commissioner Landis.

-"Hornsby."
-Landis said, "willi have one of the hardest fights a man ever had to get hold of himself.
+the National league, and Commissioner Landis.
+"Hornsby," Landis said, "will have one of the hardest fights a man ever had to get hold of himself.
 A hoy feels deeply the loss of his mother, but I think a man feels it even more.
 I am deeply sorry for him."